One Day in Wine Country, Part 2: Girls, Gays, & Theys

 Raise Your Glass

 As you head south back towards Watkins Glen, you’ll get to a spot that offers you two-in-one: Damiani Wine Cellars and Finger Lakes Distilling.
 These businesses are neighbors, so it’s easy to park at one but check out both.
-Damiani is another certified sustainable vineyard, known for their dry red and semi-dry sparkling wines.
+Damiani is another certified sustainable vineyard, known for their dry reds and sparkling wines.
 Finger Lakes Distilling is a staple on this side of Seneca!
 They use locally-grown fruits and grains to make hand-crafted spirits.
-They host a great party too!

-Another great spot for a pre-dinner drink?
-J.R.
-Dill Wine Bar in Watkins Glen.
-Their Deep Lake Cosmo is *chef’s kiss*.
-And when you’re ready for dinner, just pop across Franklin Street to Graft Wine + Cider Bar for a Dominican-inspired menu featuring ingredients from local producers.
-Bonus points for Orlando’s fully Finger Lakes wine list!
+When you’re ready for dinner, just pop back down to Watkins Glen, to Graft Wine + Cider Bar for a Dominican-inspired menu featuring ingredients from local producers.
+Bonus points for Chef Orlando’s fully Finger Lakes wine list!

 Sunset from the Winegarden patio.